 Project’s objective: Development of a digital energy management platform for industrial customers.

 Transparency in production processes, R&D program Information and Communication Technology Bavaria (funded by the Bavarian Ministry of Economic Affairs, State Development and Energy)

 Project’s objective: Development of Big Data-based approaches for the intelligent collection and analysis of mass production data.

 Development of a real-time forecasting tool to improve decision making in financial management.

-Economic evaluation of IT security risks and measures in digital value creation systems and development of a (2020+) network strategy.
+Economic evaluation of IT security risks and measures in the digital value-added system and development of a (2020+) network strategy.

-Development of a control system for the evaluation of sustainability investments in retrofitting and new construction of buildings.
+Development of a control system for the evaluation of sustainability investments in the refurbishment and new construction of buildings.

 Demand Side Management : Entscheidungsunterstützungssysteme für die flexible Beschaffung von Energie unter integrierten Chancen- und Risikoaspektenin: HMD Praxis der Wirtschaftsinformatik, 2017

 Development of Dynamic Key Figures for the Identification of Critical Components in Smart Factory Information Networkspresented at: 25th European Conference on Information Systems (ECIS), Guimarães, Portugal, 2017

 Explaining the Energy Efficiency Gap : Expected Utility Theory versus Cumulative Prospect Theoryin: Energy Policy, 2017